xeokit/sdk/packages/sdk/src/formats/xgf/README.md

 PNG/JPEG/GIF blobs are decoded through `createImageBitmap` so the GPU atlas can sample them directly.
-Outside a browser (Node test runs, worker contexts without `createImageBitmap`) the loader will throw — the path assumes a browser.
+Outside a browser (Node test runs, worker contexts without `createImageBitmap`) the loader keeps the encoded bytes and registers them for later browser-side decode instead of throwing.
 For pre-decoded ("opaque transcoded") textures the bytes pass through unchanged as a SceneTexture buffer; the runtime / transcoder pipeline handles upload.

 ---

-## 6. Export pipeline
+## 7. Export pipeline

 ```
    SceneModel